 However, we do have the rich, who have long built great houses as symbols of their power, wealth and pride.
 And some hoteliers just like to build castles.

 Which is why you can still stay in places that will wine and dine you and make you feel like royalty.
-Here are eight of our favorites:
+Here are eight of our favorite US castle hotels where you can stay:

 1. Castle Marne Bed & Breakfast, Denver, Colorado